 Detailed Design – This phase requires coordination and collaboration with the “owners” of other organization systems that are connected to the system being redesigned.
 This can be a time-consuming task requiring “give and take” over a period of weeks.

 Depending on the nature of the process; it might be useful to develop a prototype and test the design with a small group before full-scale implementation.
 This will allow the design team to learn from the deployment and refine the design before it is fully implemented.
 Once the new design has been refined and meets the feasibility criteria, it is ready for full-scale implementation.

 Deploying a system or process throughout the appropriate parts of the organization is an exercise in leading change.
 Successful full-scale implementation of a new design requires a plan, trained employees, resources, and a process to review progress.
 The time to deploy the new system varies depending on the scope of the project and the resources available.
 The Agency supports the design team during this process by reviewing and providing feedback on design team documents and diagrams and conducting “virtual” consults with design team leaders and members.

 High performing systems and processes have “learning loops” built into the system to ensure continuous innovation and improvement and keep it current with changing organization needs.

-What makes our eLearning “Applications” Lab approach different?
+What makes our Digital “Applications” Lab approach different?